How You Can Know If You Have Termites

 Learn the warning signs and keep your home safe from termites in Macon, Georgia.
 If you don’t already have a termite protection plan, give us a call.
 The team here at Active Pest Control is the best in the business, and we have the awards and reviews to back that up.
 When you need to know for sure that your home is protected from the damaging effects of termites, Active Pest Control is the right choice.

-Terrible Termites in Tennessee!
+Terrible Termites in Georgia

 Termites strike fear in the hearts of homeowners for good reason, they are well known for dining on wood and significantly damaging the structural wood of homes and other buildings.
 And while that in itself is scary, the really scary thing about termites is that it can sometimes take weeks, months, or even years for a termite infestation to be discovered.
 At Active Pest Control we want to help make sure that your property isn’t taken over by these silent invaders by providing you with some information about them, the signs of a termite infestation, and what to do if you do discover termites in your home.